Montgomery County Virginia assistance programs.

 The Radford Clothing Bank is another charity type agency that distributes both new and gently used clothing to families and persons in need throughout Montgomery County and the New River Valley.
 In addition, a grant from the United Way provide two sets of new school clothes and/or uniforms to disadvantaged children in Radford City through the August Kids Program.
 (540) 633-5050

 Medical and child care resources

 There are a few local clinics and non-profits that provide either free medical and dental care, or they may provide the health care services on a so called sliding fee scale.
+They also direct low income families to state or private health insurance that is affordable.
 The health care clinics and agencies include:

 Free Clinic of the NRV, Inc. (540) 381-0820.
 This free health care center provides both high quality medical and dental care, prescription medications and other pharmacy services to adults who lack health insurance.
 The non-profit will also help people that can’t afford to pay for medical and hospital bills and who are low income.
 Referrals can be given to national prescription drug programs too, such as Needymeds.

 CHIP of NRV (Children’s Health Improvement Partnership).
 Call them at (540) 633-2518 x 35.
 This is a program that is partially funded by the state of Virginia, and it provides health care coordination services to pregnant women and children from birth to age seven who come from low-income families.
 The assistance is targeted on those patients who lack access to affordable medical care.
 The program can also assists the entire family and other bills and expenses they have by addressing such issues as housing concerns, nutrition, parenting skills, education, employment services, and other aid.